OFFICES London Office 63 Hatton Garden

 About Us

-We typically syndicate each round with our co-funders by leveraging our established presence across the UK, North America and Europe where we can accelerate your revenue growth and your technology roadmap, with additional working capital coming from our international co-investor base.
+We typically syndicate each venture round with our co-funders by leveraging our established presence across our core operating regions, to accelerate your revenue growth and your technology roadmap, and with additional working capital coming from our international co-investor base.

 Public listed companies can leverage our European, Canadian and UK investor base for enhanced liquidity, and where it adds value to the corporate proposition we will facilitate shell transactions and dual listings in growth-focused markets in Europe, London and North America.